-The data specified is intended solely for the purpose of product description and shall represent the usual quality of the product.
-In case the specifications contain obvious mistakes e.g. in writing or calculation, iC-Haus reserves the right to correct the specification and no liability arises insofar that the specification was from a third party view obviously not reliable.
-There shall be no claims based on defects as to quality in cases of insignificant deviations from the specifications or in case of only minor impairment of usability.
+The data and predicted functionality is intended solely for the purpose of product description and shall represent the usual quality and behaviour of the product.
+In case the Documents contain obvious mistakes e.g. in writing or calculation, iC-Haus reserves the right to correct the Documents and no liability arises insofar that the Documents were from a third party view obviously not reliable.
+There shall be no claims based on defects as to quality and behaviour in cases of insignificant deviations from the Documents or in case of only minor impairment of usability.

-No representations or warranties, either expressed or implied, of merchantability, fitness for a particular purpose or of any other nature are made hereunder with respect to information/specification or the products to which information refers and no guarantee with respect to compliance to the intended use is given.
+No representations or warranties, either expressed or implied, of merchantability, fitness for a particular purpose or of any other nature are made hereunder with respect to information/specification resp.
+Documents or the products to which information refers and no guarantee with respect to compliance to the intended use is given.
 In particular, this also applies to the stated possible applications or areas of applications of the product.

 iC-Haus products are not designed for and must not be used in connection with any applications where the failure of such products would reasonably be expected to result in significant personal injury or death (Safety-Critical Applications) without iC-Haus' specific written consent.
-Safety-Critical Applications include, without limitation, life support devices and systems. iC-Haus products are not designed nor intended for use in military or aerospace applications or environments or in automotive applications unless specifically designated for such use by iC-Haus.
+Safety-Critical Applications include, without limitation, life support devices and systems. iC-Haus products are not designed nor intended for use in military or aerospace applications or environments or in automotive applications unless specifically designated for such use by IC-Haus.